 One of the big names in ad fraud was Methbot that made the headlines for embezzling $3 to $5 million per day from the advertisers during 2016.
-And, it’s up to us to put an end to spoofers once and for all.
+And, it was up to the publishers to put an end to spoofers once and for all.

 “Methbot, the most profitable ad fraud operation to date, has spoofed 250,267 distinct URLs to falsely represent inventory.”